 Exigent Circumstances - Any set of temporary and unforeseen circumstances that require immediate action in order to combat a threat to the security or institutional order of a facility.
-Per the PREA Resource Center, a typical staff shortage is not an exigent circumstance.
 [28 CFR § 115.5]

 Fraternization - An employee association with residents, or their family members, outside of employee job functions that extends to unacceptable, unprofessional and prohibited behavior.
-This includes conversations, contact, personal or business dealings between an employee and residents or their family members that are unnecessary, not a part of the employee's duties, and related to a personal relationship or purpose rather than a legitimate correctional purpose.
-Examples include but are not limited to non-work related visits between residents and employees; non-work related relationships with family members of residents; discussing employee personal matters (marriage, children, work, etc.) with residents; engaging in romantic or sexual relationships with residents; hugging a resident (including side-hugs and back hugs), kissing or blowing a kiss to a resident, or saying 'I love you' to a resident, even if the intent is not romantic or sexual in nature.
+Examples include non-work related visits between residents and employees, non-work related relationships with family members of residents, discussing employee personal matters (marriage, children, work, etc.) with residents, and engaging in romantic or sexual relationships with residents.
+(See VOL I-1.2-01 Staff Code of Conduct)